doom-neovim/doom-nvim/docs/getting_started.md

 - **Optional**: ripgrep 11.0+ (highly recommended)
 - **Optional**: fd 7.3.0+ (known as `fd-find` on Debian, Ubuntu & derivates), improves performance for many file indexing commands
-- **Optional**: node & npm, required to use LanguageServerProtocols (LSP) and the plugins using LSP, like the symbols-outline plugin.
+- **Optional**: node & npm, required to use some Language Server Protocols (LSP) and packages using LSP, like the symbols-outline plugin.

-These packages ought to be available through the package managers of your OS;
+These packages should to be available through the package managers of your OS;
 i.e. pacman/aptitude/rpm/etc on the various Linux distributions.

 ### Neovim & dependencies